apache/cordova-docs/docs/en/edge/guide/getting-started/ios/index.md

 ### Download Cordova

 Download the latest version of [Apache Cordova](http://www.apache.org/dist/cordova/) from http://www.apache.org/dist/cordova/.
 Click on the Download icon and select cordova-X.Y.Z-src.zip to download to your machine.
-The X, Y and Z represent the version number of Cordova, for example 2.6.0.
+The X, Y and Z represent the version number of Cordova, for example x.x.x.
 The download includes the code for all of the Apache Cordova supported platforms.
 ### Extract Cordova

 To access the code it will need to be extracted from the archive (.zip) file.